-Several cases from all over the country were consolidated in the Northern District of Georgia federal court in December 2020 into a Paragard MDL under judge Leigh Martin May – Re: ParaGard IUD Products Liability Litigation (MDL 2974).
+Several cases from all over the country were consolidated in the Northern District of Georgia federal court in December 2020 into a Paragard MDL under Judge Leigh Martin May – Re: Paragard IUD Products Liability Litigation (MDL 2974).

-As of July 1, 2022, parties were still discussing details for the plaintiff fact sheets and objections to a discovery request.
+In July 1, 2022, parties were still discussing details for the plaintiff fact sheets and objections to a discovery request.
 The bellwether trials were not scheduled, nor were the plaintiff fact sheets finalized.
 Bellwether trials are test cases used to determine the feasibility and value of individual lawsuits.

 Currently, Paragard IUD lawsuit attorneys hold the company liable for the damage and injuries caused to plaintiffs from Paragard IUD.
 However, according to attorneys, the company was fully aware of the damages resulting from Paragard during the removal process.